Assistant Coaches Alvin Brooks, Talvin Hester get dunked in heart of UH campus

 Veteran becomes newest member of Head Coach Kelvin Sampson's Staff

-Veteran coach Talvin Hester joined the University of Houston Men's Basketball program in late April 2014.
+Veteran coach Talvin Hester joined the University of Houston Men’s Basketball program as an assistant coach in late April 2014.

 While at SFA, Hester helped lead the Lumberjacks to an impressive 27-5 record, the Southland Conference regular-season championship and a berth in the NIT.
 SFA posted the fourth-best record among NCAA Division I teams and finished with the No. 1 scoring defense nationally.